xkz0777/CS61A-su20-writeups/CS61A Notes.md

 This expression will create and return a function with the given parameters and body, but it will not alter the current environment.

 The function will **simply return the value of the last expression in the body.**

+#### Quote and Quasiquote

+The quote special form takes in a single operand.
+It returns this operand exactly as is, without evaluating it.
+Note that this special form can be used to return any value, not just a list.

+Similarly, a quasiquote, denoted with a backtick symbol, returns an expression without evaluating it.
+However, parts of that expression can be unquoted, denoted using a comma, and those unquoted parts are evaluated.

+#### =, eq?, equal?

++ `=` can only be used for comparing numbers.
++ `eq?` behaves like == in Python for comparing two non-pairs (numbers, booleans, etc.).
+Otherwise, eq? behaves like is in Python.
++ `equal?` compares pairs by determining if their cars are equal? and their cdrs are equal?(that is, they have the same contents).
+Otherwise, equal? behaves like eq?

 ### Sierpinski's Triangle